Skatepark of Tampa: Music venue

 The skatepark also doubles as a popular music venue.
 In 2012, SPoT hosted its 20-year anniversary event with performances from Souls of Mischief and Killer Mike.

 The venue also hosts the Transitions Art Gallery music venue on its premises.
 TAG has served as a springboard for acoustic artists and other musicians.
 In December 2012, the owner of the Gallery announced he was stepping down and that the venue would be under new management from January 2013.
 The venue's new owners subsequently announced that the name of the venue would change to Epic Problem.
 Epic Problem hosts many shows from many post-hardcore bands and one annual show from the nonprofit high school (mainly from Hillsborough High School) sketch comedy troupe On The Brink.

 In July 2016, Epic Problem held its last show and passed the torch to King State coffee, owned by Tim McTague, of Underoath and Nate Young, of Anberlin, who use the space for brewing.

 In March 2017, the SPoT Snack Bar was expanded and reconstructed into a full-fledged music venue and renamed "Transitions".
 It is complete with stage, lighting, sound system and newly rebuilt bar.
-Transitions held its first show during the 23rd Annual Tampa Pro contest that featured the music of Ray Barbee, Drowning Clowns, Arctic, and Tampa's own Samurai Shotgun.
+Transitions held its first show during the 23rd Annual Tampa Pro contest that featured the music of Ray Barbee.